isi-vista/adam/adam_preprocessing/README.md

 The outputs will be saved in the usual curriculum format.

-Or, using the Slurm script (if you're able to run Matlab on SAGA):
+Or, using the Slurm script:

 ```bash
 cd adam_preprocessing